SealedSeal/4CD-Tech-32x32/README.md

 This resourcepack is based on Faithful 32x32, adding textures to items and blocks from other mods to complete initial resourcepack

 --------------------------------------------------------------------------------
+1.3.13

++ fixed textures for fresh water and fresh milk from HC
++ added textures for some plants from biomesoplenty
++ added textures for drinks from Pam's Brewcraft

 1.3.12

 + added textures for coffee from IC2